Manavgat: Geography

 Between the Taurus Mountains to the north, and the sandy beaches of the Mediterranean coast, much of the district is surrounded by a flat plain.
 This is mostly fertile farmland and agriculture is well-developed in Manavgat, keeping livestock and growing crops including grains, sesame and many fruits and vegetables; in recent years olives have also been planted.
 There is no industry except for food-processing, so apart from agriculture the local economy depends on tourism.

 The mountains are covered with forests and typical Mediterranean shrubs, there are small plains higher in the mountains too, traditionally used for summer grazing by the yörük nomads.
 Manavgat has a Mediterranean climate of hot, dry summers and warm, wet winters; the temperature rarely drops to freezing.
 The district is irrigated by the Manavgat River, and has two dams for hydro-electric power.
 In 2001 plans began to export water from these reservoirs to Israel and other Mediterranean countries including Malta and Cyprus; as of 2006 these plans are on hold.

+Climate

+Manavgat has a hot-summer Mediterranean climate (Köppen: Csa), with very hot, dry summers and mild, rainy winters.

 History

+Manavgat takes its name from the city of Manava in Pamphylia in Byzantine times.
 The ancient cities of Side and Selge date back to the 6th century BC.
-Manavgat was taken over by the Seljuk Turks in 1220 and the Ottoman Empire in 1472.The town also has a castle named "Zindan Kalesi"literally Dungeon Castle in English.
+Manavgat was taken over by the Seljuk Turks in 1220 and the Ottoman Empire in 1472.
+The town also has a castle named "Zindan Kalesi" literally Dungeon Castle in English.